 Prevention

-There is currently no vaccine effective for prevention.16 Abstinence from intimate physical contact with an infected person is effective in reducing syphilis transmission, as is the proper use of a latex condom.
+There is currently no vaccine available for prevention; the difficulties and obstacles in developing an effective vaccine against syphilis has been reviewed recently.16 Abstinence from intimate physical contact with an infected person will reduce syphilis transmission, as will proper use of a latex condom.
 Congenital syphilis can be prevented by screening and treating mothers during early pregnancy.
 Universal antenatal screening is recommended in most industrialised countries, and the World Health Organization recommends all women be tested at their first antenatal visit and again in the third trimester.
 If they are positive, they recommend their partners also be treated.

 In the UK, antenatal screening for syphilis is a well-established component of the Infectious Diseases in Pregnancy Screening Programme, which includes hepatitis B, HIV, syphilis and rubella.
 The UK-recommended screening includes a highly sensitive enzyme immunoassay (EIA) to detect antibodies, followed by confirmatory treponemal test (TPPA/ TPHA).
 The reported sensitivity and specificity of treponemal EIAs is high, ranging from 85-99.5% and 98.3-100%, respectively.
 Uptake of antenatal screening for syphilis in early pregnancy has consistently been high (>95%).
 During 2005-2012, of the 524,000-710,000 women screened, 0.15% (range 0.14-1.17%, equivalent to 834-1,171 women annually) were initially screened positive for syphilis but less than a third of them had an active infection that required treatment.17 The rest were subsequently identified as having evidence of resolved or treated syphilis.
 The incidence of congenital syphilis in a UK national surveillance study was 1.4/100,000 live-births and still-births in 2010 and 0.25/100,000 in 2011.18 Cases were mainly of white ethnicity and the influence of the eastern European syphilis epidemic was observed.
 Cases were generally identified in mothers who were unable to access healthcare service due to cultural barriers or chaotic lifestyles, and who experienced high levels of socioeconomic deprivation.
 Consequently, these mothers generally accessed clinical services around the time of delivery.19